sematext/docs/docs/logs/quick-start.md

 ### Adding Data to Your Logs App

-There are two ways to send data to your Logs App:
+There are two ingestion endpoints to which you can send data to your Logs App:

 - [Elasticsearch API](../logs/index-events-via-elasticsearch-api)
 - [Syslog](../logs/syslog)